Our Procurement Policy

 Where a particular vendor has been selected as a preferred supplier based on the most cost effective and efficient supplier, in terms of: quality, capacity, timeliness and price competiveness, comparative invoices for exactly the same goods and services will compared on a yearly basis to determine the eligibly of the preferred supplier.
 Normally, the bidder offering the lowest bid will be selected as the supplier.
 However, if there are specific reasons why the lowest bid is recommended, this justification needs to be documented on the bid comparison.

-For purchases over the local equivalent of US$2,500, 3 written quotes must be obtained and a Tender Selection Committee that should comprise of at least someone from the user department, a finance person and the procurement officer shall sit to choose the best quotation.
+purchases over the local equivalent of US$2,500, 3 written quotes must be obtained and a Tender Selection Committee that should comprise of project manager to select and give go ahead to a finance and the procurement officer shall sit to choose the best quotation.

-The following documents for each procurement should be in place (Bid Comparison Examples are attached in Appendix 7):
+The following documents for each procurement should be in place.

 Only goods and services specified in the approved budget can be procured.
 Any other procurement will need written authorization from the Executive Director and funding agency/donor where applicable.